Systematic observation in educational research (DUH135)

 Participation in a two-day European workshop on systematic observation.
 At the workshop the students will meet updated knowledge on systematic observation in educational research from international researchers in the field and take part of discussions and seminars.

-Two days on campus with lectures going into depth of some themes relevant for the subject.
+Two days with lectures going into depth of some themes relevant for the subject.
+The lectures will be held at campus or digital.

 In addition, a reading component is included that provide participants containing key literature in the field that prepare participants for the workshop and the required documentation.